kvndngyn/KanaloaWork/2020/2020KanaloaJournal.md

     + Updated Docker documentation with this information
 + Need to update scripts in docker container back to VORC and remove any lines related to VRX
     + May need to refactor current `kanaloa_vrx` workspace for VORC
++ Able to run VORC simulation
++ Found out we can only source one path in the startup script.
+    + Refactored workspace for Kanaloa's old VRX code to work with VORC
+    + There was a lot of differences so although docker works, the code does not
++ We can conclude that the docker images works and that we can compete.
+However, since nothing was developed for VORC, whatever little refactoring we were able to do from old VRX code is all we can submit.
+CoRa's configurations are completely different from what was developed for VRX.
++ Created documentation for `relabelScript.py`